pandas-dev/pandas/doc/source/faq.rst

 Frequency conversion is implemented using the ``resample`` method on TimeSeries and DataFrame objects (multiple time series). ``resample`` also works on panels (3D).
-Here is some code that resamples daily data to montly with scikits.timeseries:
+Here is some code that resamples daily data to montly:

-.. ipython:: python

-   import scikits.timeseries as ts data = ts.time_series(np.random.randn(50), start_date='Jan-2000', freq='M')
-   data
-   data.convert('A', func=np.mean)

-Here is the equivalent pandas code:

 .. ipython:: python